Barkerprooks/aoc2024/README.md

 # Advent of Code 2024
-A different language each day.
+Trying out a different language each day.

 ## Days
 Assuming you have the compiler/interpreter in your `$PATH`, you can run the source code using any of the commands below.

 You can also use the script `run-day.sh` to run a specific day.

 ```
 # mark the script as executable
 chmod +x ./run-day.sh